almugabo/reference_processing/README.md

 2. reference segmentation: isolate  each reference / delimit it from others

-3. reference parsing: chunk each reference in its bibliographic components (authors, title, publication year, journal/book, page numbers etc ...)
+3. **reference parsing**: chunk each reference in its bibliographic components (authors, title, publication year, journal/book, page numbers etc ...)

 4. reference matching : using the bibliographic components find the reference in an external bibliographic database and retrieve its identifier (eg. Crossref doi, Arxiv number etc...)

-#### SUBTASK 3: REFERENCE PARSING (Some challenges in reference parsing and our approach)
+### SUBTASK 3: REFERENCE PARSING (Some challenges in reference parsing and our approach)

 - different styles (see Citation Style Language (CSL) which lists over 1500 different styles : https://citationstyles.org/)
 - Efforts required to create good training dataset (especially if one would like to output json with parsed names of authors etc ...